rdelga80/vite-portfolio/src/assets/articles/17-building-fastapi-strawberry-nextjs-rsc-pt3.md

     }
 ```

 Going back to our previous post, remember that our User query wasn't working because `db` on our resolver was undefined.
-And previously we could assign it directly in our REST api endpoint, and pass it to our controllers, but in converting them to resolvers we no longer had access to this pattern.
+Previously we could assign it directly in our various REST endpoints and pass it to our controllers, but in converting them to resolvers we no longer have access to this pattern.

 Now that the context is set in the Schema, we can now handle it as such: